-In order to determine project activity's starting date the forecasted date for the following events can be considered: construction permit issuance, financing agreement, Power Purchase Agreement, major equipment orders and start of construction.
-However, none of these events have yet taken place.
+Considering the above information, in order to determine project activity's starting date the forecasted date for the following events were considered: financing agreement, Power Purchase Agreement, major equipment orders and start of construction.
+None of these events have yet taken place.
+However they are forecasted to happen as follows: